Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Parsi Temple

-Parsis worship at Dar-e-Meher or the Fire Temple.
-In Zoroastrian, fire and water are means of purity rituals.
+Parsis worship at Dar-e-Meher, or the Fire Temple.
+In Zoroastrianism, fire and water are means of purity rituals.
 An eternal fire burns in the Fire Temple constantly.
-There are 177 Fire Temples worldwide, forty-five in Mumbai, 105 in the rest of India and 27 outside India.
+There are 177 Fire Temples worldwide, 45 in Mumbai, 105 in the rest of India, and 27 outside India.

 Fire Temple Baku

-Fire Temple comprises three grades or orders.
-They are “Atash Behram”, “Atash Adaram”, and “Atash Dadgah”.
-The earliest Fire Temple in India at Sanjan, is believed to be built around 790 AD.
+The Fire Temple comprises three grades or orders: “Atash Behram,” “Atash Adaram,” and “Atash Dadgah.”
+The earliest Fire Temple in India, at Sanjan, is believed to have been built around 790 AD.

 A hundred miles from Bombay is a Fire Temple where the sacred fire has been burning continuously since 1741.
 Refugees from Iran brought the holy fire.